-- The possibility of acquiring several internationally recognised professional qualifications and specialised professional qualifications in specific areas; - New educational training programs have been introduced in line with IFAC's educational and ethical standards, including new forms of continuous education; - The program provides and examines the professional expertise of accountants and their high-quality specializations in the function of public interest; - Specialized training and acquisition of qualifications (certificates and licenses) in specific fields of professional competence have been provided.
+- Three internationally recognised specialised professional qualifications in specific areas can be acquired; - New educational training programs have been introduced in line with IFAC's educational and ethical standards, including new forms of continuous education; - The program provides and examines the professional expertise of accountants and their high-quality specializations in the function of public interest;

+• Specialized training and acquisition of qualifications (certificates and licenses) in specific fields of professional competence have been provided.

 Since the implementation of the international professional regulations was accepted by the Serbian Association of Accountants and Auditors, it was necessary to harmonize the national regulations with the IFAC standards.
-The Association has fulfilled this obligation and harmonized and adopted the national professional accounting regulations, in compliance with global requirements, translated and published international accounting and professional regulations and the necessary literature for the acquisition of different levels of professional qualifications and their specialisation.
+The Association has fulfilled this obligation and harmonized and adopted the national professional accounting regulations, in compliance with global requirements, translated and published international accounting and professional regulations and the necessary literature for the acquisition of all levels of professional qualifications and their specialisation.